 It is good to have a safety plan in place if the aggressive behavior continues.
 Have a list of telephone numbers you can call to get help or go for help.
-This would include emergency housing and domestic violence services, medical centers, or even a nearby neighbor or friend.
+This would include emergency housing, domestic violence services, medical centers, or even a nearby neighbor or friend.

 The Truth about Meth and Anger

-For certain, we can say that meth use affects the brain, which can potentially incite violence, although those violent tendencies may have been present long before the meth was introduced.
+For certain, we can say that meth use affects the brain, potentially inciting violence, although those violent tendencies may have been present long before the meth was introduced.

 Subsequently, meth paranoia is probably more a symptom of meth abuse than the cause of violence.
 There doesn’t seem to be a study linking meth paranoia and domestic violence rates.
 But studies of chronic meth users have revealed severe changes in areas of the brain associated with emotion and memory.

 Research in primate models reveals that meth alters areas of the brain associated with decision-making.
-It also hinders the ability of the brain to suppress habitual behaviors that are counterproductive.
+It also hinders the brain’s ability to suppress counterproductive habitual behaviors.
 So an increase in “bad habits” may also be linked to meth addiction.
 The changes in brain structure may explain why meth addiction is so difficult to treat.

 The good news is that some of the mental effects of meth addiction appear to be partially reversible.
-Those who begin the process of addiction recovery have restored most normal functioning of the brain.
+Those who begin the addiction recovery process have restored most normal brain functioning.
 Even those who have used meth for 15+ years can recover, live life, hold down a meaningful job, and ultimately achieve happiness.

 A Meth User Shares Her Experience

-A former meth user that has been in recovery for over 6 years sat down to anonymously share with us her experience with meth and anger.
+A former meth user in recovery for over six years sat down to anonymously share her experience with meth and anger with us.

-“At some point in time, the addiction I had to meth had to be justified and rationalized.
-These justifications including blaming others around me, igniting intense angry feelings.
+“At some point in time, the addiction my addiction to meth had to be justified and rationalized.
+These justifications included blaming others around me and igniting intense, angry feelings.
 At some points, I was no longer able to control my aggression.
 I would snap quickly and hurt those around me physically, only to come out of the meth rage shortly after and feel terrible for what I had done to my family members.
 Unfortunately, this is the nature of meth addiction.
-In the end, it isolates you from everyone you know and love so that all you have is the drug”. – Anonymous
+Ultimately, it isolates you from everyone you know and loves so that all you have is the drug.”

 How to Get Help for Meth Rage